vacp2p/rfc/specs/waku/v2/waku-store.md

 # Abstract

-`WakuStore` is a protocol to enable querying of messages received and stored by other nodes.
+`WakuStore` is a protocol to enable querying of messages received through relay protocol and stored by other nodes.

 **Protocol identifier***: `/vac/waku/store/2.0.0-alpha5`